Application Process and Eligibility:

 In support of current needs in our focus area of Youth and Children:

-Through an invitation-only Request for Proposal (RFP) process, we make several grants to programs supporting youth and children in focus areas determined each year by the Grousemont Foundation Board of Trustees.
+Through an invitation-only application process, we make grants to programs supporting youth and children, following the schedule below.

 In honor of our founders: